liseda-lab/KGE_Predictions_GD/README.md

 - Naïve Bayes
 - Multi-Layer Perceptron

 Grid search was employed to obtain optimal parameters for RF, XGB, and MLP.
-We also measured the cosine similarity (CS) between the vectors carrying out the same approach used in the __Baseline__ with a SS threshold.

 ## Authors